nbaksalyar/nbaksalyar.github.io/_posts/2015-07-10-writing-chat-in-rust.md

 But as we can't just send the data in the non-blocking environment, we need to switch the event loop to notify us when a client's socket becomes available for a write.

-The solution is to switch our interest to `Interest::writable()` when we reregister the client's socket.
+The solution is to switch our event set to `EventSet::writable()` when we reregister the client's socket.
 Remember this line?

 {% highlight rust %}
-event_loop.reregister(&client.socket, token, Interest::readable(),
+event_loop.reregister(&client.socket, token, EventSet::readable(),
                       PollOpt::edge() | PollOpt::oneshot()).unwrap();
 {% endhighlight %}

-We just need to store our interest with the other client's state, so let's rewrite it this way:
+We just need to store the set of events that interests us with the other client's state, so let's rewrite it this way:

 {% highlight rust %}
 struct WebSocketClient {